SSD Data Recovery Does Not Require a Cleanroom

 SSDs have no exposed magnetic media and no heads, which removes the only reason cleanroom pricing exists.

 Cleanrooms exist to protect exposed hard drive magnetic media from airborne particles.
 SSDs are sealed silicon chips on a circuit board.
 Charging cleanroom rates for SSD recovery is charging for a facility the drive never enters.
-Our SSD recovery pricing: $200–$1,500.
+Our SSD data recovery service pricing: $200–$1,500.
 Five published tiers.
 No data, no fee.

 Do SSDs Need a Cleanroom for Data Recovery?